AdobeDocs/campaign-web.en/help/v8/landing-pages/get-started-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_welcome_rn5"
 >title="Landing pages"
 >abstract="Discover the new landing page experience.
-Instantly create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."
+Instantly create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscription/unsubscription and denylist use cases, based on built-in templates."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/whats-new.html" text="See release notes"

-Adobe Campaign allows you to create, design, and share landing pages.
-In the context of marketing campaigns, a landing page is a standalone web page where a visitor is directed after they click on a link in an email, SMS, or push delivery, or a website.
+[!DNL Adobe Campaign] allows you to create, design, and share landing pages.

+In the context of marketing campaigns, a landing page is a standalone web page where a visitor is directed after they click on a link in an email, SMS, push delivery, or on a website.

-[!DNL Adobe Campaign] allows you to create and design landing pages to direct your users to online forms where they can opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.
-Adobe Campaign comes with four templates to manage acquisition, subscriptions, unsubscriptions, and denylist use cases.
+Landing pages enables you to direct your users to online forms where they can opt-in/out from receiving your communications, or subscribe to a specific service such as a newsletter.

+>[!CAUTION]
+>
+>Landing pages that you create in the Campaign Web user interface are different from the web forms created from the client console.
+You cannot display or edit web forms in the Campaign Web user interface.
+>
+>Learn more on web forms in the [Campaign console documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

-Key capabilities are listed below:
+Landing pages key capabilities are listed below:

 * Leverage [!DNL Adobe Campaign] content design capabilities to easily build **responsive landing pages**.
 * Set up **opt-in and opt-out flows** quickly and seamlessly.